neurolibre/docs.neurolibre.org/source/SUBMISSION_STRUCTURE.rst

 1.1.2 Environment configuration for NeuroLibre ..............................................

-You should try to make your environment clean and concize, that is why the prefered configuration file for NeuroLibre are the ``requirements.txt``.
+You should try to make your environment clean and concize, that is why the preferred configuration file for NeuroLibre are the
+``requirements.txt``.

 It should be small (to keep environment building and loading as short as possible), and versionnized (so your